discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - If any changes to assest(s) are required, copy editor will either download, edit and reload, or add  Author Queries (AQs), asking author to resupply during the author proofing process
 - All copy editing changes are tracked and are available to the author and production to view when checking the proof.

-If level 3 copy editing required, Production staff will manually move the article from Publisher: Assign copy editor to Copyeditor: Copy edit, when they have a copy editor tasked with the job.
+If level 3 copy editing required the article will enter Publisher: Assign copy editor, on PaW and ECS.
+ECS will deliver an email to production to log into ECS and assign to a copy editor.
+Once this is done, ECS will send the email to the chosen copy editor with a link.

+**eLife to provide list of freelance copy editors and their email addresses, as well as template email text for the message**

 ####Output:
 At the end of the copy editing process all components are zipped up and delivered to an eLife AWS bucket: elife-production-copyedited

-- HTML file - follow file naming convention with .html suffix
+- XML
-- All asset files are converted/sized/renamed as appropriate
+- All asset files
-- At the end of this process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed
  - SOAP message to PaW to move article to next stage: Publisher: Check content